stephanbrez/auto-py-env/README.md

 Replace `/path/to/conda-auto-activate.sh` with the actual path to the `conda-auto-activate.sh` script.

+If using STRICTNESS_LEVEL 1 and above, you'll need to install yamllint: `sudo apt install yamllint` or `sudo pacman install yamllint` or `sudo dnf install yamllint` depending on your distribution.

 ## Usage

 1. **Automatic Activation**: When configured, the script activates an environment upon entering a monitored directory with an `environment.yml` file or an `/envs` directory.